ceeoinnovations/hackathon-template/README.md

 * [Example Hackathon Website](https://ceeoinnovations.github.io/hackathon-template/)

 ## Google Drive Setup ##
 1. Create a folder with your website name in CEEO Google Drive.
-Allow anyone from CEEO can access the folder
+Allow anyone from CEEO can edit files in the folder
 2. Duplicate files and a folder of [this](https://drive.google.com/drive/folders/1E49pAmqL3kGckYD4MxFROPWgxLSnGrCE?usp=sharing)
 * `assets` folder: all images, videos, files.
 Allow anyone with links can view the files in it
 * `about`sheets: information about your website